Cyboulette/MyGuestHouse/README.md

 <br>
 You can add, read and comment some future functionality in `FUTURE.md`.
 <br>
-To install it, please read the file `INSTALL.txt`.
+To install it, please read the file [`INSTALL.md`](https://github.com/Cyboulette/MyGuestHouse/blob/master/INSTALL.md).

 # Demo